Steve Cohen (businessman): S.A.C. Capital Advisors (1992–2016)

 In 1992, Cohen started S.A.C.
 Capital Advisors with $10 million of his own money and another $10 million from outside capital.
-The company's name, 'SAC Capital', is derived from Steven A. Cohen's initials.
+The company's name is derived from his initials.

 In 2003, the New York Times wrote that "SAC is one of the biggest hedge funds and is known for frequent and rapid trading."
-In 2006, The Wall Street Journal reported that, while Cohen was once a rapid-fire trader who never held trading positions for extended periods, he now held an increasing number of equities for longer periods.
+In 2006, The Wall Street Journal reported that while Cohen was once a rapid-fire trader who never held trading positions for extended periods, he now held an increasing number of equities for longer periods.

 As of 2009, the firm managed $14 billion in equity.

-Racketeering and insider trading charges
+Racketeering and insider trading allegations

-In December 2009, Cohen and his brother Donald T. Cohen were sued by Steven's ex-wife Patricia Cohen for racketeering and insider trading charges.
-On March 30, 2011, the United States District Court in Lower Manhattan dismissed the case, but, on April 3, 2013, the 2nd U.S. Circuit Court of Appeals in New York ruled that a lower court had erred in dismissing fraud-based claims by his former spouse and revived the lawsuit.
+In December 2009, Cohen and his brother Donald T. Cohen were sued by Steven's ex-wife Patricia Cohen for racketeering and insider trading.
+On March 30, 2011, the United States District Court in Manhattan dismissed the case, but on April 3, 2013, the 2nd U.S. Circuit Court of Appeals ruled that the lower court had erred in dismissing fraud-based claims by his former spouse and revived the lawsuit.
 The appeals court also revived claims of racketeering and breach of fiduciary duty while upholding the dismissal of an unjust-enrichment claim.

 Writing for a three-judge panel, Circuit Judge Pierre N. Leval said that Patricia Cohen had made a "plausible" allegation that Steven Cohen had concealed the $5.5 million during negotiations on a separation agreement in 1989, which preceded the divorce.
 The revival of the lawsuit came amid mounting pressure on Steven Cohen over an insider-trading investigation that led to the arrest of Michael Steinberg, one of Cohen's closest confidantes at SAC Capital.
-SAC affiliates reached two civil insider trading settlements totaling nearly $616 million with the U.S. Securities and Exchange Commission.
+SAC affiliates reached two civil insider trading settlements totaling nearly $616 million with the Securities and Exchange Commission.
 SAC neither admitted nor denied wrongdoing in either case.

 SEC investigation (2012–2016)

-On November 20, 2012, Cohen was implicated in an alleged insider trading scandal involving an ex-SAC manager, Mathew Martoma.
-The SEC brought charges against many other S.A.C. employees from 2010 to 2013 with various outcomes.
+In November 2012, Cohen was implicated in an alleged insider trading scandal involving an ex-SAC manager, Mathew Martoma.
+The SEC brought charges against many other SAC employees from 2010 to 2013 with various outcomes.
 Martoma was convicted in 2014, in what federal prosecutors billed as the most profitable insider-trading conspiracy in history.
 The SEC later brought a civil lawsuit against Cohen, alleging his failure to supervise Martoma and Michael Steinberg, who was a senior employee and confidant of Cohen's.
 Cohen settled his civil case with regulators in January 2016; the agreement with the SEC prohibited Cohen from managing outside money until 2018.

 S.A.C.
-Capital Advisors "pleaded guilty to insider trading charges in 2013 and paid $1.8 billion in penalties" and was required to stop handling investments for outsiders.
-Cohen "escaped criminal indictment himself despite being the living, breathing heart of S.A.C.
-Capital."
+Capital Advisors pleaded guilty to insider trading charges in 2013 and paid $1.8 billion in penalties and was required to stop handling investments for outsiders.
+Cohen avoided criminal indictment himself.
 He was featured in January 2017 The New Yorker article titled "When the Feds Went After the Hedge-Fund Legend Steven A. Cohen".